 The most common of these side effects include:

 - Sleep disturbances

 In addition, people may also look to nootropic supplementation for an additional boost.
 This additional boost can help cut down the number of medications or other stimulants they take for ADHD symptom management.
-Instead, these brain-boosting nootropics present a safer, more natural and stim-free alternative therapy that may help improve attention and more.
+Instead, these brain-boosting nootropics have many cognitive benefits, present a safer, more natural and stim-free alternative therapy that may help improve attention, productivity and more.

 While both traditional ADHD stimulants and nootropics work with the intention to boost dopamine and norepinephrine levels, there is one concrete difference.
-The former, stimulate a temporary, synthetic brain state of intense focus and attention but also induce long term side effects.
+The former, stimulate a temporary, synthetic brain state of intense focus and attention but also induce long term side effects in someone’s life who takes it.
 But where ADHD stimulants flush the brain with inordinate amounts of neurotransmitters, nootropics sustain and optimize neurotransmitter pathways to improve executive functions.